muteldar/collector/README.md

 collector
 ========

-Simple email collector/pre launch landing page
+Simple and highly customizable email collector/pre launch landing page

 ### How to use